ERP of the year in the process manufacturing industry – Yaveon 365. Uncover the story behind the ERP champion!

 Why are production planning and control important?

-Without clear planning and control, production processes quickly run into trouble: materials are missing, machines stand idle, and delivery deadlines are missed.
-Structured planning creates transparency and enables fast responses – while control ensures reliable execution and early intervention when deviations occur.
+Without clear planning and control, production processes can quickly come to a halt: materials run short, machines stand idle, and delivery dates are missed.
+Structured planning creates transparency and enables quick responses – while control ensures reliable execution and early intervention when deviations occur.

-Together, they safeguard efficient workflows, better use of resources, and consistent quality and on-time delivery – especially vital in regulated industries.
+Together, they lead to more efficient workflows, better use of resources, and consistent quality and on-time delivery – aspects that are especially important in regulated industries.

 Who is responsible for production planning and control?

-In most cases, production managers are responsible for planning and control.
-In smaller companies, a single person may cover both roles.
+Production managers or heads of production are usually responsible for planning and control.
+In smaller companies, a single person may handle both tasks.
 Close coordination with purchasing, sales, and logistics is essential – only then can material flows and delivery schedules be seamlessly aligned.

-Digital tools such as ERP or MES systems support those in charge by bringing data together in one place, automating processes, and simplifying the management of capacities and orders.
+Digital tools such as ERP or MES systems support those responsible by centralizing data, automating processes, and providing a clear overview of capacities and orders.

-What are the tasks of production planning and control?
+What tasks do production planning and control perform?

-Production planning and control consist of several areas that together ensure production runs efficiently, transparently, and on schedule.
+Production planning and control consist of several subareas that work together to ensure that production processes run efficiently, transparently, and on schedule.

 Tasks of production planning